senemyalin/Data-Mining/README.md

 When we compare two plotting results, saw that brands are generally positive on first plotting and these brands got 5 point for overall on second plotting, so our analysis is consistent.

+2.4 Changes of Polarity and Subjectivity Over the Years

+1-We chose 3 brands according to Sentiment Analysis which is above.
+One of them has the most polarity and subjectivity, one of them has the middle ones and one of them has less ones.
+We wanted to see polarity and subjectivity changes year by year.
+2-We plotted these results.